litterbox-sf-fall/notes/week_02_functional_programming/day_03_review_and_constructors/dusk_constructors and intro to prototypes/readme.md

 Let's now take this a step further - how is it that an Array has the methods (length, map, forEach and so many more)?
 How does every object have a toString() or hasOwnProperty method?
 The answer is, that these methods are part of that object's Prototype.
-Even further, Objects can inherit properties and methods from other objects (that's how the Boolean and Number object have the toString() method.)
+Even further, Objects can inherit properties and methods from other objects (that's how the Boolean and Number object have the toString() method.) - the answer to this question will be explored more tomorrow when we discuss inheritance.